mohsengreenlab/siahrokh/replit.md

 ## Overview

-SiahRokh is a bilingual (Persian/English) chess tournament booking platform built as a full-stack web application.
+SiahRokh is a bilingual (Persian/English) chess tournament booking platform built as a full-stack web application with a strict grayscale UI design.
 The system allows users to register for chess tournaments by selecting available tournaments, filling out registration forms with payment receipt uploads, and receiving tournament details via PDF downloads.
 An admin panel enables tournament management and registration oversight.
 The application features real-time countdown timers to upcoming tournaments and serves static FAQ/Terms documents in both languages.
+The UI uses only shades of gray (black to white) with no colored accents, ensuring WCAG AA contrast compliance.

 ## User Preferences